josephwehby/InvestmentTracker/notes.md

 # Database Notes
 - to truncate the table and set the auto id back to 1 run `TRUNCATE TABLE your_table_name RESTART IDENTITY;`

+# Random
+- just realized my program does not handle stock splits at all. so hopefully none of my stocks split...
+- found api by the name of Tiingo and it appears to be working correctly. i can make 50 api calls an hour which is more than enough.